ArbitRandomUser/MPVShow/readme.md

 `n` will to go to next slide.

-`b` will replay the last slide  if paused at end of a non-loop slide, or will go the previous slide if looping the current slide
+`b` will replay the last slide  if paused at end of a non-loop slide, or will go to the previous slide if looping the current slide

-first entry should always be 0 , slide 1 is always from 0 -> 0 , so when started
+First entry should always be 0 , slide 1 is always from 0 -> 0 , so when started
 the video "plays first frame" and pauses at 0

-last entry should always be "end"
+Last entry should always be "end", end means the ending timestamp of the video if you want the last slide to loop you can have `end loop` too

 Any seek without n/b will mess with internal state of the plugin , try to use only n and b